The future of the physical store is online

 The role of the store is changing to meet rising expectations and is transformed more towards a place for inspiration, information, service, and social interaction.
 The consumer places higher demands on the availability of goods and expects choice and simplicity in their purchases.

 To meet market demands, there is a need for developing more efficient service solutions to improve the in-store experience by offering, among other things, guidance throughout the whole shopping experience, and self-service options based on consumer benefit.
 Analysing and taking advantage of insights and knowledge on consumer behavior is becoming increasingly central.

 Many chain stores choose to cut down on their total store area by establishing smaller, and sometimes even fewer, stores.
 However, a clear trend is that store chains tend to invest significantly more in interior design and interactive solutions in the stores that remain.
 This means that the level of investment compared to available retail space will be significantly higher than before.
 An ever-decreasing part of the budget is spent on premises, with investment instead going towards store equipment.
 The market is also showing signs of seeking new models for rental for premises and adapting it to the level of turnover to support the development of physical commerce in the future.

 E-traders establish physical stores

 Although e-commerce has expanded significantly in recent years, the majority of retail sales are expected to continue to take place in physical stores.
-A clear trend over the past year is that more online companies and e-retailers have realised the importance of having physical stores in order to optimise the distribution of goods to consumers, as well as to build their brand profile.
+A clear trend over the past year is that more online companies and e-retailers have realized the importance of having physical stores in order to optimize the distribution of goods to consumers, as well as to build their brand profile.

 Online + Offline = True

-Tolerance of run-down stores, inferior shopping experiences and long queues continues to decrease.
+Tolerance of run-down stores, inferior shopping experiences, and long queues continue to decrease.
 As a result, the level of store concepts has been increased, both in rebuilding and rebranding.